Caribbean Medical School Rankings: A Student's Guide

-One of the most common things prospective applicants look for when researching offshore medical schools is either, "What are the top Caribbean medical schools?" or, "Caribbean medical school rankings."
+One of the most common things prospective applicants ask when researching offshore medical schools is either, "What are the top Caribbean medical schools?" or, "What are the top ranking Caribbean medical schools?"
 While it makes sense to look for an objective assessment of the options as a starting point, certain complications arise in regards to these topics.

 The US and Canada have a number of internal rankings from trusted publications out there that provide great, useful school data for students and their families—and unfortunately, this just doesn’t exist for Caribbean medical schools.